PaperMC/docs/docs/paper/admin/misc/paper-bug-fixes.md

   allow-tripwire-disarming-exploits: true
 ```
 This is a [long term bug](https://bugs.mojang.com/browse/MC-129055) that has not yet been fixed by Mojang.
 We have
-fixed it in Paper, but we provide a config option to restore vanilla behaviour.
+fixed it in Paper, but we provide a config option to restore Vanilla behavior.

 ## Block Breaking